-A key component of the Transportation Plan is the Primary Roadway Network Map (Maps 2 on page 10), a key planning tool for the development of the city's street network.
-The map was developed with current specifications and standards used by the City's Public Works Department, and it identifies the general road corridor locations, classification, and the ultimate proposed motor vehicular lane number and general configuration.
+A key component of the Transportation Plan is the Primary Roadway Network Map (Map 2 on page 11), a key planning tool for the development of the city's street network.
+The map was developed with current specifications and standards used by the city's Public Works Department, and it identifies the general road corridor locations, classification, and the ultimate number of proposed vehicular lanes and general configuration.